 A willingness to explore the possibilities.

 Because a certain level of commitment is required to perform, participants are welcome to drop in for a maximum of three classes before making a commitment to be in the class.

 Is there anything else you would like the students to know about your class?

 To sing is to risk.
 To sing is to allow oneself to be vulnerable.
-Therefore, it is essential that a warm, safe and supportive container be created in which to learn and explore.
+Therefore, it is essential that a warm, safe and supportive container be created in which to learn and grow.
 This is the responsibility of each person in the class.

 As in any group, issues do and will come up that need to be addressed:

 Each participant is considered an equal and essential member of the class.
 Each is encouraged not to compare themselves to others, but to embrace where they currently are, set goals and with support, work toward those goals.

 There is no tolerance for bullying or gossip.
 When concerns arise, participants are to come directly to the instructor who will:

 Ask each participant to explore how their own behavior may impact the other, to be willing to listen to the other, and to take responsibility for their part.

 Ask the participants to work out issues face to face with each other in a respectful manner.